Foreign Language and Area Studies Summer Fellowship

 - As a fellowship recipient, you must submit online reports to the U.S. Department of Education as required.
 Each recipient will receive an email notice when the form is available for completion.

-Completed application and supporting materials are due by 4:30 p.m.
-Jan.
-15, 2020.
+Completed application and supporting materials are due by 4:30 p.m. on Feb.
+1, 2023.
 Note: when completing the online application, if you use the same browser on the same device, you can leave and return to the application.

 Center for Southeast Asian Studies